 Dr. Popiel serves on the Boards/Advisory Boards of Healthmap Solutions, Medecision, BioiQ, Tabula Rasa Healthcare, Pager, and Sentio.
 He is also a member of the Board of The George Washington University Medical Faculty Associates, one of the largest medical groups in the District of Columbia.
 Dr. Popiel received his doctorate of medicine degree from The George Washington University and his MBA from The Kellogg School of Management at the Northwestern University.

-Andrew MacPherson is a Managing Partner at Healthsperien, LLC, with nearly two decades of health care legislative and regulatory policy and political experience.
-As Managing Partner, Andrew leads a team of experts who specialize in developing in-depth legislative and regulatory policy strategies, analyses, and strategic advocacy and communications for a wide-range of health care organizations, including Fortune 100 businesses, national health plans, professional associations, issue-based coalitions, and not-for-profit providers.
+Ray Quintero is a Managing Partner at Healthsperien, LLC, with nearly two decades in health care public policy, legislative, regulatory, grassroots advocacy, communications and political experience.
+As Managing Partner, Ray leads a team of experts who specialize in developing in-depth legislative and regulatory policy strategies, analyses, and strategic advocacy and communications for a wide-range of health care organizations, including Fortune 100 businesses, national health plans, professional associations, issue-based coalitions, and not-for-profit providers.

 General Manager, Go To Market Strategy